R-Hertel/tetmag/doc/index.rst

 integrators, as well as GPU acceleration, tetmag is suitable for high-performance computations and large-scale micromagnetic simulations.

+The source code is available under AGPL-3.0 license at https://github.com/R-Hertel/tetmag .

 .. toctree::
    :maxdepth: 2